-- ☐ Providers reach out to families that have not been in care to: - o Determine when they will return to care. - O Discuss concerns or questions families have about returning to child care and how you can address them together. - o Discuss any health concerns/conditions which may put the child at higher risk for complications if exposed to COVID-19. - ☐ Families are reminded that immunocompromised children and children with chronic respiratory conditions such as asthma should only return to child care under the direction of their primary care provider.
-Children are up to date with current vaccination schedules to protect from vaccine-preventable infectious disease outbreaks, including influenza.
-Review the emergency contact information you have for families and make sure it's up to date.
-Families are informed of the steps providers are to make facility as safe as possible.
-New policies and procedures are reviewed before a child returns to care.
-Clear expectations are set for when sick children must stay home and when they may return.
-Families and staff are provided with resources to prepare for the transition back to child care.
-Resour ces Plan, Pre epare, and Respond to COVID-19 Birth to Five Helpline 1-877-705-KIDS (5437) Family a nd Children's Books Related to COVID-19 Partne r and Communicate with Staff Members To ensu e the well-being of the children, it is also imperative to ensure the well-being of their teachers and rs, and to provide them with the emotional and administrative supports necessary during this time egration, and in the months ahead.
-Consider each of the following to determine if you are currently g these practices or if it is possible for you.
-Staff members are proactively contacted to: o Determine when they will return to work. o Discuss concerns or questions staff members have about returning to work and discuss how you can address them together. o Discuss any health concerns/conditions which may put a staff member at higherrisk for complications if exposed to COVID-19.
+To ensure the well-being of the children, it is also imperative to ensure the well-being of their teachers and caregivers, and to provide them with the emotional and administrative supports necessary during this time of re-integration, and in the months ahead.
+Consider each of the following to determine if you are currently following these practices or if it is possible for you.

+- □ Staff members are proactively contacted to: - Determine when they will return to work. - Discuss concerns or questions staff members have about returning to work and discuss how you can address them together. - Discuss any health concerns/conditions which may put a staff member at higher risk for complications if exposed to COVID-19.
 Take care to respect employee's privacy.
-CDC recommends that staff with underlying health conditions or at higher risk should consult with their primary care physician/medical provider before returning to work.
-Share the steps you are taking to make your facility as safe as possible.
-A staffing plan has been developed that includes substitute/back up care, considers group sizes and continuity of care, and builds in cleaning and disinfecting support.
-Staffing needs have been assessed based on projected enrollment, the need to limit exposure across groups, and the need to practice physical distancing.
-Staff are trained on how to report COVID-19 confirmed or potential exposure.
-A plan is in place to handle the potential need to quarantine staff or allow for longer absences from work than normal.
-Staff are provided training opportunities to better understand COVID-19 and care for children safely.
-These courses may help meet your training requirements: Caring for children in care during COVID-19, from the federal Office of Head Start. o Preventing and managing infectious diseases in Early Education and Child Care, free from the American Academy of Pediatrics.
-AZ COVID-19 Virtual Training, free from the Association of Supportive Child care with funding provided by the Department of Economic Security.
+CDC recommends that staff with underlying health conditions or at higher risk should consult with their primary care physician/medical provider before returning to work. - Share the steps you are taking to make your facility as safe as possible. - A staffing plan has been developed that includes substitute/back up care, considers group sizes and continuity of care, and builds in cleaning and disinfecting support. - □ Staffing needs have been assessed based on projected enrollment, the need to limit exposure across groups, and the need to practice physical distancing. - □ Staff are trained on how to report COVID-19 confirmed or potential exposure. - A plan is in place to handle the potential need to quarantine staff or allow for longer absences from work than normal. - □ Staff are provided training opportunities to better understand COVID-19 and care for children safely.
+These courses may help meet your training requirements: - Caring for children in care during COVID-19, from the federal Office of Head Start. - Preventing and managing infectious diseases in Early Education and Child Care, free from the American Academy of Pediatrics. - AZ COVID-19 Virtual Training, free from the Association of Supportive Child care with funding provided by the Department of Economic Security.
 Available in English and Spanish.
-In person staff meetings are limited to no more than 10 people and physical distancing requirements are maintained. Ц A plan to support the emotional reactions of children returning to child care has been developed with input from staff.
-Note: Staff and families may need some new tools in their toolkit to assist the child with emotional regulation.
-Support and services are made available to child care providers.
-As essential workers in the

-COVID-19 pandemic, child care providers may have worries about their own physical or psychological health, and the potential risk to their family members at home.

-Resources are provided to support staff members' social emotional needs.
+- In person staff meetings are limited to no more than 10 people and physical distancing requirements are maintained. - A plan to support the emotional reactions of children returning to child care has been developed with input from staff.
+Note: Staff and families may need some new tools in their toolkit to assist the child with emotional regulation. - Support and services are made available to child care providers.
+As essential workers in the COVID-19 pandemic, child care providers may have worries about their own physical or psychological health, and the potential risk to their family members at home. - □ Resources are provided to support staff members' social emotional needs.

-Plan, Prepare, and Respond to COVID-19

-Birth to Five Helpline 1-877-705-KIDS (5437)

-SMART Support: Early Childhood Mental Health Consultation

-How to Cope with Job Stress and Build Resilience during the COVID-19 Pandemic
+Plan, Prepare, and Respond to COVID-19 Birth to Five Helpline 1-877-705-KIDS (5437) SMART Support: Early Childhood Mental Health Consultation How to Cope with Job Stress and Build Resilience during the COVID-19 Pandemic